true

 atmospheric boundary layer

-A planetary surface is a surface layer where the solid or liquid material of a planet comes into contact with atmosphere or outer space.
+A planetary surface is a surface layer where the solid or liquid material of a planet comes into contact with an atmosphere or outer space.

 planetary surface